owulveryck/blog/content/post/cctv-inception-tensorflow.md

 # Machine learning and computer vision

-Machine learning and tooling around it has increaded and gain in efficiency in the past years. it now "easy" to code a model that can be trained to detect and classify elements from a picture.
+Machine learning and tooling around it has increased and gain in efficiency in the past years. it now "easy" to code a model that can be trained to detect and classify elements from a picture.

 Cloud providers are offering services that can instantly tag and label elements from an image.
 To achieve the goal of the CCTV, it would be really easy to use, for example, [AWS rekognition](https://aws.amazon.com/rekognition/), train the model, and post a request for each image seen.

-This solution present a couple of problems:
+This solution presents a couple of problems:

-The network bandwidth: you need an reliable network and a bandwidth big enough to upload the flow of images
+The network bandwidth: you need a reliable network and a bandwidth big enough to upload the flow of images
 * The cost: these services are cheap for thousand images, but consider about 1 fps to process (I don't even dream of 24fps), it is 86400 images a day and 2.6 million images a month... and considering that 1 million images are 1000 dollar...

 I don't even talk about network latency because my CCTV would be pseudo-real-time and the ms of latency can be neglected.

 The best solution would be to run the computer vision locally.
-There are several method to detect people.
+There are several methods to detect people.
 The most up-to-date-and-accurate one is based on machine learning and precisely on neural network.

 The (really simplified) principle is:

 To describe a mathematical model full of parameters (a kind of giant equation).
-This model will take a lot of labeld pictures as input (this picture contains a person, this one not, etc..).
-Every time a picture is processed, it tries to find the best paramater for the equation suchs as:
+This model will take a lot of labeled pictures as input (this picture contains a person, this one not, etc..).
+Every time a picture is processed, it tries to find the best parameter for the equation such as:

 if this is a person, f(x) = 1 otherwise f(x) = 0.

 The pictures used to feed the model is called the training set.
-You also use a test set (same kind of picutes), that is used to check whether your model generalized well and actually converge to your goal.
+You also use a test set (same kind of pictures), that is used to check whether your model generalized well and actually converge to your goal.

 <center>
 {{< figure src="https://imgs.xkcd.com/comics/machine_learning.png" link="https://xkcd.com/1838/" caption="" >}}